joel-costigliola/open-source-presentation/PITCHME.md

     .hasSize(3)
     .contains(nenya, narya)
     .doesNotContain(oneRing)
-    // need all the lement in the right order .containsExactly(vilya, nenya, narya);
+    // need all the elements in the right order .containsExactly(vilya, nenya, narya);
 ```